Researched by licensed + unbiased insurance experts. Learn More

 What Do You Need to Know?

-Prior authorization can affect you as a consumer if you ever need expensive medication and can’t afford to pay out-of-pocket.
-Therefore, make sure you know your insurance providers’ drug formulary and that you keep in constant contact between your physician and insurer, acting as a liaison between the two.
-This will ensure a smooth and quick process that enables you to purchase the right medication at the right cost.
+Prior authorization can affect you as a consumer if you quickly need expensive medication and can’t afford to pay out-of-pocket.
+Therefore, make sure you know where to find your insurance providers’ drug formulary.
+You’ll also want to keep in regular contact with both your physician and insurer, acting as a liaison between the two.
+This will ensure a smooth process that enables you to purchase the right medication at the right cost.